 How to Become an IT Consultant

-Douglas says it’s unlikely you’ll graduate from school and be hired right away as an IT consultant.
+Douglas says it’s unlikely you’ll land a role as an IT consultant right after graduation.
 “A lot of what is learned is learned on the job.
 You need to be exposed to a lot of different problems and come up with a lot of different solutions as there’s generally no one size fits all solution to many IT problems.
 A lot of it is trial and error.”